snehabalaji/Rna_Splicing_Demos/index.md

 ### Usage

-Pangolin can be executed using a single command from either the command line (if downloaded to computer) or in a Google Collab notebook.
+Pangolin can be executed using a single command from either the command line (if downloaded to computer) or in a Google Colab notebook.
 Here’s an example:
 ```
 pangolin examples/brca.vcf GRCh37.primary_assembly.genome.fa.gz gencode.v38lift37.annotation.Ensembl_canonical.db brca_pangolin
 ```